hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.2.
 Using multi_map

 Hazelcast `multi_map` is a distributed and specialized map where you can store multiple values under a single key.
-For details, see the [MultiMap section](https://docs.hazelcast.com/imdg/latest/data-structures/multimap.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [MultiMap section](https://docs.hazelcast.com/hazelcast/latest/data-structures/multimap.html) in the Hazelcast Reference Manual.

 A multi_map usage example is shown below.